 When do the new child benefit rules start?

-The new child benefit rules are enforced from 7 January 2013.
+The new child benefit rules came in on 7 January 2013.

 What do I need to do if I’m affected by the child benefit changes?